dondanielos19/GCP-TASK/README.md

 Now u can use command: terraform init and terraform apply.

-These errors occur because the entire infrastructure is in the main.tf file, which is not created gradually, but all at once.
-The last Error is related to ArgoCD, it is that we now need to fill in the rest of the variables in variables.tf.
-Use command: kubect get services -n argocd  and coppy external ip to variable "argocd_server_addr" next fill variable "argocd_password" taking password from this command: kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath='{.data.password}' | base64 -d

 Now u need create git repository with deployment and service your app ( look here https://github.com/dondanielos19/task-gcp-agroCD/tree/master/hello-world-flask/manifests ) and set in deployment your image.
-Use this command to find image paht: gcloud artifacts docker images list us-central1-docker.pkg.dev/my-task-123/repo --project=my-task-123 and add tag v1 (e.g. us-central1-docker.pkg.dev/my-task-123/repo/hello-world-flask:v1 ).
-Go to main.tf find resource "argocd_application" "hello_world_flask" and fill url git repository and path.
+Use this command to find image paht: gcloud artifacts docker images list us-central1-docker.pkg.dev/my-task-1234/repo --project=my-task-1234 and add tag v1 (e.g. us-central1-docker.pkg.dev/my-task-1234/repo/hello-world-flask:v1 ).
+Go to variables.tf find resource and fill url git repository and path.
 Use terraform apply, now you shouldn't have any errors.
-ArgoCD now deploy deployment and service.
-You can also loggin to UI AgroCD using external ip and username: admin and your password.

-Dopisać o ustawieniu zmiennej domeny na swoja!!!
 Now it's time to set ur DNS in site your domain operator.
 Use this command: gcloud dns record-sets list --zone=sikalafa-zone --name=sikalafa.pl --type=NS  (name is your domain name), outputs are google NS records.
 In panel your domain operator you must change operator rekords to your google NS records.
 Now u can managed records from using google Cloud DNS and your ssl/tls certificates should start working but don't forget about waiting for finish propagation (use this side to check propagation status https://www.whatsmydns.net/ ).

+If you set DNS and propagation is finish, app should available from https because ingress and certificates configuration is in main.tf.

+Now you can configure prometheus to collect metrics from the application service.
+Get your ip from hello-world-flask services using this command: kubectl get services

+Add your IP in this config:
+scrape_configs:
+- job_name: 'FlaskAPP'
+static_configs:
+- targets: ['YOUR-IP']

+and add this config job to configmap: kubectl edit configmap prometheus-server -n monitoring